 We are an Italian university research group with many different research interests, all of them with an Information Technology background and sharing a common statistical approach.
 As an example, topics of our interest include (but are not limited to) the design and the analysis of chaotic circuits, of random or pseudorandom generator circuits, and their applications to improve performance of many Information Technology topics such as digital communications, the Electro-Magnetic Interferences (EMI) reduction or the Compressed Sensing paradigm.
+Recently we also include in the our interest the design of low-complexity anomaly detectors that exploits solutions based on Artificial Intelligence.

 Compressed Sensing (CS) is a emerging topic in the area of Signal Processing.
 Our contribution focuses on a new methodology for CS which is based on the design of acquisition sequences that are able to maximize what we call "rakeness" (corresponding to the average energy of the CS sample).
 With respect to the standard CS aprroach (it is based on acquisition sequences generated as instances of independent and identically distributed random variable) the proposed rakeness-based CS produces beneficts that can be used to either reduce the minimum number of CS samples needed to correctly represents a inpu signal instances (to increment the compression ratio) or rather to reduce the reconstruction error for a fixed amount os CS samples.
 For references and more details go to dedicated web site .